 The web Browser you are currently using is unsupported, and some features of this site may not work as intended.
 Please update to a modern browser such as Chrome, Firefox or Edge to experience all features Michigan.gov has to offer.

-Capital Region Airport Authority: Public Safety Officer (Entry Level or Lateral Transfer) Closing Date: June 27, 2023
+Capital Region Airport Authority: Public Safety Officer Closing Date: November 30, 2023

 Under the supervision of the Chief of Public Safety, the Public Safety Officer is responsible for the safety and security of the Airport during their assigned shift.
 Tasks include, but are not limited to, aircraft rescue and firefighting, emergency medical response, and peace officer functions.